giorgiazaccaria/cellGMM/README.md

      Open "cellGMM.R" from this folder or change your working directory in R/RStudio to this folder and run it.

 - **Code for reproducing Figures 1 and 2 of the paper:** "Tech-Figs1-2.Rmd".
-     This R Markdown file automatically uploads "Data-Figs1-2-Complete.RData", which contains the results of the analyses reported in Section3.
+     This R Markdown file automatically uploads "Data-Figs1-2-Complete.RData", which contains the results of the analyses reported in Section 3.

      *Usage:*
      Open "Tech-Figs1-2.Rmd" from this folder or change your working directory in R/RStudio to this folder and run it.